 For example, boats with more rocker (end-to-end bottom curvature) turn much better, but are much slower.
 I think sea kayaks should have less rocker, to the point of having a full-length waterline.
 OTOH, whitewater kayaks should be nimble (easy to turn).
 Other speed factors are length and width, at the waterline.
 Boats that have a waterline-length-to-width ratio of about 12 or somewhat more are much faster, but are tippier.
 Wider boats are slower.
 If they have sharp edges they they take a lot of practice to paddle - which also means they are more playful.
 Most sea kayak ads claim their boats are "stable and fast", which is utter nonsense.
 OTOH, surfing kayaks, which includes whitewater playboats, should be somewhat wide to surf better.
 A boat which has a very low volume front (bow) or back (stern) can be very difficult to control, if what you want to do is surf - but they do vertical moves more easily.

 As noted, it is more or less true that the sides of a displacement hull are shaped to push water away, and the bottom is shaped to pull water towards it, and the reverse is true for a planing hull.
 So if you lean the boat over enough, so that the side becomes the bottom, and the bottom (as well as the top, if you lean it even further) becomes the a side, that makes displacment hulls act like planing hulls, and vice versa.
 For example, a deeply leaned planing hull becomes thinner and faster, and can cut through waves - a move sometimes seen in downriver races.
 People also sometimes put a boat on edge so they can sneak between two rocks that aren't far enough apart for a boat flat on the surface to fit between - as long as the rock on the side the body is on is BELOW the level of your body, so you don't bump into it.
 Likewise, a deeply leaned displacment hull, especially if the sides are tall and relatively flat, can plane sideways over the surface, so you can use draws or prys to pull or push the boat more efficiently across the surface, or turn more quickly.
 (In addition, the curvature of the sides of a kayak without much rocker curvature becomes the new rocker profile if you lean over enough - making turns even easier.)
 Leans are also used to initiate squirt turns and pirouttes.
-But most of these things requiring deep lans are expert level moves, which neither I nor anyone reading this page is likely to need.
+But most of these things requiring deep leans are expert level moves, which neither I nor anyone reading this page is likely to need.

-Boats built by stretching a thin flexible skin over a lightweight frame (e.g., wood) can be very fragile, and do not have much resistance to abrasion or puncture.
+Skin-On-Frame (SOF) Boats built by stretching a thin flexible skin over a lightweight frame (e.g., wood) can be very fragile, and do not have much resistance to abrasion or puncture.
 For the most part, they are not suitable for whitewater, or for departing from or landing on rocky beaches; for their protection you may sometimes feel the need to swim or carry them in to shore.
-Plastic resin boats, like polyethylene (cross-linked polyethylene is a little tougher, though a bit harder to repair, Royalex and others may be cheaper) are much more resilient, but are much heavier.
+Plastic resin boats, like polyethylene (cross-linked polyethylene are a lot tougher, though a bit harder to repair, Royalex and others may be cheaper) are much more resilient, but are much heavier.
 They are molded in mass production facilities, and are mostly relatively cheap to make.
 Almost all whitewater boats are plastic resin.
 Whitewater boats can still be reasonably light because they are short.
 Composite boats (made from a combination of cloth materials, such as fiberglass, carbon fiber, Kevlar, S-glass, with a plastic resin, such as epoxy, polyester, vinyl ester, possibly reinforced by foam) are mostly somewhere in between, in both resilience and weight, though some of the lightest build composite boats (sometimes used for flatwater racing) are comparable to or lighter than skin boats.
 The rigidity of some of the composite materials also helps make them desirable for racing.
 In general, light boats are a joy to paddle.
 They are easier to carry.
 They are more responsive, and sit higher on the water, so they are faster and more playful.
 Both skin boats, and wood boats (e.g., epoxy coated marine plywood - the epoxy slows rot and adds impact resistance) are often chosen by people who want to build their own, though a few also build composite boats.

 Some skin boats are "folders".
 There is a way to collapse and/or take apart the frame, and remove the skin, so that you can pack the boat compactly for transport or storage.
 They are generally quite expensive and are somewhat trouble prone, requiring frequent repairs, and most of the existing designs are fairly low performance boats.
 I find the idea quite appealing, and tried to assemble several different types of folder that people were selling used (I have bought almost all my boats used, for economy), but lacked the physical strength to complete the assembly.
 They also tend to be advertised as being much easier and faster to assemble and disassemble than they really are.
 ORU has made some folders out of nothing but a creased skin, like Origami.
 While none of the boats of theirs that I have seen have been high performance, and I don't own a folder, the idea still sounds wonderful.